COVID-19 Law Advocacy Topics A-Z Training Wrights' Blog Wrightslaw Store Yellow Pages for Kids

 No?
 The Michigan DOE is advising school districts to NOT amend IEPs?
 Why should a school district create Contingency Learning Plans to "lay out the special education and related services the school district is able to provide in light of the circumstances"?
 Why can't the district amend the child's IEP "in light of the circumstances"?
 Fear of litigation?

 To make life a little easier, we created a Sample Letter to Document a Problem: Contingency Learning Plan (CLP), Amending an IEP, Requesting an IEP Meeting.
-You can tailor the letter to reflect your child's needs and circumstances.
+Tailor the letter to reflect your child's needs and circumstances.

 Endnotes